MignonGakuba/MignonGakuba/README.md

   - 📚 I'm currently training my solving problems.
 And Starting with a new Web App with Reactjs buidling : Java ,Javascript Docker, Spring CI/CD.
   Moreover I will start with Python course, WHY NOT XD
   - 🎮 I also like to play games like: Apex Legends, Dark Souls 3, Among us and many more.
 Furthermore I like to play chess
   - 🌲 On the weekends I like to go for a run and play basketball.
-I am hardcore weeb :)

 ![Codewars](https://www.codewars.com/users/Mignon%20Gakuba/badges/large)